 Latest developments

-On 20 February 2026, the US President signed an executive order announcing that the additional duties imposed pursuant to IEEPA in a number of executive orders, including the reciprocal tariff imposed under Executive Order 14257, as amended, shall no longer be in effect and no longer be collected effective from 24 February 2026.
+On 20 February 2026, the US President signed Executive Order 14389 announcing that the additional duties imposed pursuant to IEEPA in a number of executive orders, including the reciprocal tariff imposed under Executive Order 14257, as amended, shall no longer be in effect and no longer be collected effective from 24 February 2026.

-On 20 February 2026, the US President also signed an executive order announcing the continuation of the suspension of duty-free de minimis treatment for low-value shipments globally and the revised duty rate for international postal shipments.
-A duty equal to the rate provided in the Proclamation of 20 February 2026 titled “Imposing a Temporary Import Surcharge to Address Fundamental International Payments Problems” shall be assessed on the value of each dutiable postal item containing goods entered for consumption.
-This duty rate shall be assessed until the expiration date of the temporary import surcharge established by the Proclamation of 20 February 2026, or until the effective date of the new entry process for postal shipments established by the US Customs and Border Protection, whichever date occurs first.
+On 20 February 2026, the US President also signed Executive Order 14388 announcing the continuation of the suspension of duty-free de minimis treatment for low-value shipments globally and the revised duty rate for international postal shipments.
+A duty equal to the rate provided in Proclamation 11012 of 20 February 2026 titled “Imposing a Temporary Import Surcharge to Address Fundamental International Payments Problems” shall be assessed on the value of each dutiable postal item containing goods entered for consumption.
+This duty rate shall be assessed until the expiration date of the temporary import surcharge established by Proclamation 11012 of 20 February 2026, or until the effective date of the new entry process for postal shipments established by the US Customs and Border Protection (CBP), whichever date occurs first.
 For details, please refer to US Section 122 Temporary Import Duty on Imports from Trading Partners.

 For details, please refer to: